0xmbe/DXXD-Ransomware-Decryptor/README.md

 It was a type of malware that encrypted files on your computer and demanded ransom to decrypt them.

 ## Idea
-Idea was to analyze how spcific ransomware crypted files and what algorithms were used.
+Idea was to analyze how specific ransomware crypted files and what algorithms were used.
 ## Build
 Use included makefile to build executable with gcc.
 Compatible also with msvc.
 ## Usage